-It’s So Amazing!: A Book About Eggs, Sperm, Birth, Babies and Families
+It’s So Amazing!: A Book About Eggs, Sperm, Birth, Babies, and Families

 How does a baby begin?
 What makes a baby male or female?
 How is a baby born?
 Children have plenty of questions about reproduction and babies — and about sex and sexuality, too.
 IT’S SO AMAZING! provides the answers — with fun, accurate, comic-book-style artwork and a clear, lively text that reflects elementary-school children’s interest in how things work, while giving them a healthy understanding of their bodies.
 Created by the author and illustrator of IT’S PERFECTLY NORMAL, this forthright and funny book — newly updated for its fifth anniversary — covers similar territory but with an eye toward younger children’s concerns.

 What’s Going on Down There: Answers to Questions Boys Find Hard to Ask by Chava Castro

 Perfect for siblings who are getting a new brother or sister. [picture book, ages 2-6]

-It’s Perfectly Normal: Changing Bodies, Growing Up, Sex and Sexual Health by Robie H. Harris and Michael Emberley.
+It’s Perfectly Normal: Changing Bodies, Growing Up, Sex and Sexual Health by Robie H. Harris and Michael Emberley

 My Mom Friend loaned these books to me.
 Turns out that our neighbor, Preschool Director Mom Friend, had a hand in them.
-This covers sex, masturbation, and has lots of pictures of naked bodies.
+This covers sex, and masturbation, and has lots of pictures of naked bodies.
 It’s perfect for middle school age, Mom Friend and I agreed.
-Not all the sex ed books cover sexual intercourse and masturbation to such a degree as this book.
+Not all the sex-ed books cover sexual intercourse and masturbation to such a degree as this book.
 It’s a classic and still relevant.
 Recommended for ages 10 and up.

 It’s Not the Stork!
-A Book about Girls, Boys, Babies, Bodies, Families and Friends by Robie H. Harris and Michael Emberley
+A Book about Girls, Boys, Babies, Bodies, Families, and Friends by Robie H. Harris and Michael Emberley

 Girlology: A Girl’s Guide to *Stuff that Matters (*Relationships, body talk & girl power!) by Melisa Holmes, M.D. and Trish Hutchinson, M.D.

 This is an excellent book for phase two of the sex talk (i.e. when your daughter is sexually active or on the precipice).
 Yikes, did I say that?
 That is freaking me out!
-And, that my friends, is why we need this book.
-I would say that this book is for girls 14-18 or Young Adult which can also be defined as 12-18…
+And, that my friends, is why we need this book. [for ages 8and up]

 Author Melisa Holmes left a comment about her latest book, Girlology’s There’s Something New About You: A Girl’s Guide to Growing Up, appropriate for girls 8-11 (i.e. Middle Grade).